 14. A book

 Why not thank you team for a job well done by buying them a book?
-How about * to help them manage their work better?
+How about this excellent book, Shortcuts to Success* to help them manage their work better?
 Oh yes, I wrote that!

 15. Ask them